GoddeerisEdouard/UGentAutoLogin/README.md

 ## Auto login screens
 The login portals you'd see when you're logged out.
-All these login buttons will automatically be pressed.
+All these login buttons will automatically be clicked.
 **TimeEdit**
 url: `https://cloud.timeedit.net/*`
 ![Login TimeEdit](images/timeEdit_login.png)